rodrigobruner/car-reservation-system/README.md

-# Conestoga College - Mobile Solutions Development
-## Software Development Technics
-### Assignment 3 Car Rental System - Web version
+## Car Rental System - Web version

 The data files are generated in the Json directory.